 How to Analyse stakeholders?

-This classification will make things easy when managing and engaging the stakeholders as we know their stakes well after careful analysis.
+This classification will make things easy when managing and engaging the stakeholders, as we know their stakes well after careful analysis.

-Stakeholders analysis is a process that involves identifying all potential stakeholders, finding their needs and level of interest or influence.
+Stakeholder analysis is a process that involves identifying all potential stakeholders, finding their needs and level of interest or influence.

 There are five techniques used for Stakeholder Analysis.

-Power vs Interest Grid
+Power vs. Interest Grid